JuliaManifolds/Manifolds.jl/docs/src/features/utilities.md

 Manifolds.make_reshape
 ```

-# Specific error messages
+## Specific exception types

-For some manifolds it is useful to keep an extra index, at which point on the manifold, the error occured as well as to collect all errors that occured on a manifold.
+For some manifolds it is useful to keep an extra index, at which point on the manifold, the error occurred as well as to collect all errors that occurred on a manifold.
 This page contains the manifold-specific error messages this package introduces.

 ```@autodocs
 Modules = [Manifolds]